rmjarvis/TreeCorr/docs/correlation2.rst

 Two-point Correlation Functions
 ===============================

-There are 6 differenct classes for calculating the different possible two-point correlation
+There are a number of differenct classes for calculating the different possible two-point correlation functions:
-functions:

 .. toctree::

     nn
     nk
     kk
+    nv
+    kv
+    vv
     ng
     kg
     gg
-    nv
-    kv
-    vv
+    nt
+    kt
+    gt
+    nq
+    kq
+    gq

 Each of the above classes is a sub-class of the base class Corr2, so they have a number of features in common about how they are constructed.
 The common features are documented here.